 Seventy-one percent of drivers 21-24 stated that they didn’t bother to use turn signals at all.
 Reasons given?
 Forty-two percent blamed time constraints, 23 percent stated frankly that they were just too lazy to care.
 Failure to use a turn light to signal other drivers causes confusion and results in accidents.
 New York made a recent tally of turn-signal related crashes, and unsafe lane changes turned out to be number 5 on the list for most common accidents.
 PSU.com

-If you suffered an injury in Rhode Island and Providence Plantation, contact a RI personal injury attorney.
 A top East Providence lane violation auto crash lawyer will help take the insurance company to Providence Superior Court for a lane violation negligence jury trial on the merits.

 Rhode Island car accident attorney